le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 #### Linear vs Tactile vs Clicky

-After figuring out the profile, you need to decide on the type of the switch.
+Probably the first choise you'll have to make is to decide on the type of the switch.
 You have three high level options, linear, tactile and clickly switches.
 These three options will give you different typing experience when pressing the key.
-The linear switches offer the most smooth typing experience in my opionion, since the keystroke is consistent and quiet.
+The linear switches offer the most smooth typing experience in my opinion, since the keystroke is consistent and quiet.
 Tactiles give you a bump when the key is triggered, and a bump when the key is released, while making a moderate noise when the key reaches the bottom.
 Last, clicky switches will give you the